nasuni-labs/nasuni-api-utilities/README.md

 **Name**: CsvPathReport.ps1

 ## Export All Shares and Path Info, Including Sizes to CSV
-Uses PowerShell to export a list of all shares and with full path info, including current sizes, and exports the results to a CSV.\
+Uses PowerShell to export a list of all shares with full path info, including current sizes, and exports the results to a CSV.\
 **Required Inputs**: NMC hostname, username, password, reportFile, limit, RetryLimit, Delay\
 **Required NMC Permissions**:
 * NMC API Access